roytang/blog/content/quotes/lyrics.md

 ---

-Every time I see the shelter
+But every time I see the shelter

-Every time I walk away
+And every time I walk away

 You're the laughter in my silence

-The goal that feeds my day
+The cold that feeds my day

 ---